 Rochdale is best known as the birthplace of the Co-operative Movement.
 In 1844 the Rochdale Society of Equitable Pioneers, a group of 28 weavers and artisans, founded the first Co-operative shop in Rochdale with just £28 of capital.
 Today the UK Co-operative Group alone boasts over 5 million members, around 5000 stores, and over 120,000 employees.
 The remarkable history of the movement is told at the Rochdale Pioneers Museum, housed in the original shop on Toad Lane.

 Touchstones is an award-winning arts and heritage centre in the town centre.
-It was built in 1884 as a public library but now houses a museum, four art galleries, a local studies centre, café, shop, and the Rochdale Tourist Information Centre.
+It was built in 1884 as a public library but now houses a museum, four art galleries, a local studies centre, café, and shop.

 The Greater Manchester Fire Service Museum houses a unique collection of full-size historical fire engines, uniforms, medals and related memorabilia.
 It’s situated on Maclure Road, near the Rochdale train station, and is open every Friday and on the first Sunday of the month.
 Admission to the museum is free.